Adedamola99/porfolio/README.md

 # My Portfolio

-<p>A portfolio website showing important information about me,skills and other necessary information about me</p>
+<p>This is my portfolio website showing important information about me,skills and other necessary things I'd like to share</p>
 <h1>Table of Content</h1>

 <ul>